bennyguitar/libHN/README.md

 I'm thinking of adding these features as things go along, but for v0.1, I wanted a bare-bones HN specific library.

-* Mark As Read - use a dictionary and defaults to save PostId's so you can display to the user what they have/haven't read before.
 * Editing A User - save their about/email basically.

 ---------------------